LoaiZewail/lolz-shop/README.md

 # Lolz Shop

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.4.
+* This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.4.
+* This project is based on the angular course made by [Mosh Hamedani](https://codewithmosh.com/p/angular-master-class)

 ## Features